LOVAT-compliance/Lovat-wordpress/README.md

 ## Step 2

-5. Log In in your [LOVAT
+5. Log In in your [Lappa
     account](https://tax.lappa.org/login)

 6. Go to: **Stores \> Add Stores**